Past Speakers, Events, Opportunities, and News (in reverse order):

-On November 21, 2013, the Centre for Creative Writing and Oral Culture hosted “Ekphrastic Encounters”, a poetry workshop co-facilitated by CCWOC's Fall 2012 Writer-in-Residence SALLY ITO and CCWOC Affiliate and Poet JENNIFER STILL.
+“Ekphrastic Encounters” poetry workshop with CCWOC's Fall 2012 Writer-in-Residence SALLY ITO and CCWOC Affiliate and Poet JENNIFER STILL.
 To hear some recordings that stemmed from that workshop, including a reading by CCWOC's Winter 2013 Storyteller-in-Residence, CLARE MURPHY, please click HERE.

 On April 16, 2013, Canadian Poetries published a conversation about ekphrasis with former CCWOC Writer-in-Residence SALLY ITO and with CCWOC affiliate and poet JENNIFER STILL.
 Please click here to read that interview.

-CCWOC wishes to thank its outgoing Winter 2013 Storyteller-in-Residence, CLARE MURPHY, for her excellent work with us.
+CCWOC thanks its outgoing Winter 2013 Storyteller-in-Residence, CLARE MURPHY, for her excellent work with us

-In November, former CCWOC Writer-in-Residence Sally Ito and CCWOC Affiliate Jennifer Still offered a workshop entitled "Ekphrastic Encounters: Animating Art with Words," in which participants offered poetic responses to the University of Manitoba's School of Art Gallery's "Re-configuring Abstraction" exhibit.
-CCWOC invites you to listen to the 2012 ekphrasis poets reading their poems here.
+A workshop with former CCWOC Writer-in-Residence Sally Ito and CCWOC Affiliate Jennifer Still in which participants offered poetic responses to the University of Manitoba's School of Art Gallery's "Re-configuring Abstraction" exhibit.
+Listen to the 2012 ekphrasis poets here.

-Congratulations to CCWOC affiliate Niigaanwewidam James Sinclair and CCWOC Director Warren Cariou, co-editors of Manitowapow, which won this year's On the Same Page contest!
-Readers have selected Manitowapow as the book for all Manitobans to read during On The Same Page 2012-13!
+CCWOC affiliate Niigaanwewidam James Sinclair and CCWOC Director Warren Cariou, co-editors of Manitowapow, win this year's On the Same Page contest, through which readers selected Manitowapow as the book for all Manitobans to read in 2013

 Wine & Words: New Writings